 Dagfinn picked up the small golden sign of the Deathly Hallows and handed it to Harry.

 “You seemed very interested in the sign.
 You can keep this if you vant, ve have many more like it.
 I hope, maybe, it is of some use to you in your investigations.”
 And Dagfinn stepped into the fireplace and said finally “I presume I’ll be seeing you again soon, Minister Shacklebolt.
-Miss Valton, Mr Potter.
-It vas a pleasure meeting you.”
+Miss Valton, Mr Potter; I’ll have my Aurors keep you updated vith their progress on discovering de root of these problems.
+It vas a pleasure meeting you both.”
 And as Dagfinn dropped the Floo powder into the fireplace, the emerald flames absorbed him and he vanished.

 “What are you planning?”
 Natasha asked Kingsley after a few seconds silence.